accesscode-2-1/unit-0/lessons/week-4/2015-04-04_json-kickass-guide.md

-# The KICKASS JSON Guide
+# The Secret Kung Fu JSON Guide

 ### JSON -> javascript object notation
 - Don't be fooled by the javascript part.
 This is just a technique for presenting data in a language agnostic way.